 Charged with false imprisonment?

-Milwaukee criminal defense firm Meyer Van Severen, S.C. provides aggressive false imprisonment defense.
+Milwaukee criminal defense firm Van Severen Law Office provides aggressive false imprisonment defense.
 This charge is a Class H felony, which carries with it a 6 year prison sentence and a $10,000.00 fine.
 Hiring a skilled top criminal defense lawyer is very important when facing serious criminal charges.
 Our criminal defense lawyers defend false imprisonment cases.
 Certainly we’ve successfully fought for hundreds of clients facing criminal convictions throughout Wisconsin.

 What is false imprisonment?